hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

    NSEC3 also provides "opt-out support", allowing for blocks of unsigned delegations to be covered by a single NSEC3 record.
-Use of the opt-out feature allow large registries to only sign as many NSEC3 records as there are signed DS or other RRsets in the zone - with opt-out, unsigned delegations don't require additional NSEC3 records.
+Use of the opt-out feature allows large registries to only sign as many NSEC3 records as there are signed DS or other RRsets in the zone;
-   This sacrifices the tamper-resistance proof of non-existence offered by NSEC3 in order to reduce memory and CPU overheads.
+   with opt-out, unsigned delegations don't require additional NSEC3 records.
+This sacrifices the tamper-resistance proof of non- existence offered by NSEC3 in order to reduce memory and CPU overheads.

    NSEC3 records have a number of tunable parameters that are specified via an NSEC3PARAM record at the zone apex.
 These parameters are the